AdobeDocs/experience-platform.en/help/access-control/home.md

 ## Next steps

-By reading this guide, you have been introduced to the main principles of access control in [!DNL Experience Platform].
-You can now continue to the [attribute based access control user guide](./abac/overview.md) for detailed steps on how use Experience Cloud to create product profiles and assign permissions for [!DNL Platform].
+By reading this guide, you have been introduced to the main principles of access control in Experience Platform.
+You can now continue to the [attribute based access control user guide](./abac/overview.md) for detailed steps on how use Experience Cloud to create product profiles and assign permissions for Experience Platform.